SapienzaInteractiveGraphicsCourse/final-project-pignata/README.md

 ## <img src="https://github.com/SapienzaInteractiveGraphicsCourse/final-project-pignata/blob/main/myModels/SpaceShip/images/spaceship.png" alt="spaceship" style="zoom:150%;" />

 The ship model is composed of 16 nodes, a camera and two lights, the `shipLight` , a *pointlight* located one unit up respect the camera (which position is set to (0,1.5,5) wrt the spaceship object space), and the `spotlight` located 0.5 units down wrt the ship center.
 A second "metallic" texture is applied on the ring, to give impression of a metallic surface.

+### The Mini Map

+ On the bottom-right of the canvas, it is possible to see a map of the planet (sphere), the three axes (x,y,z), and a yellow arrow that represents the player's position and its forward direction.

 ## The Scripts